-\paragraph{Colored-MNIST} Figure \ref{fig:cf_colored_mnist} shows CEs for Colored-MNIST, when the normal class is formed of instances of the digit one and digits colored cyan.
+\paragraph{Colored-MNIST.} Figure \ref{fig:cf_colored_mnist} shows CEs when the normal class is formed from instances of the digit one and digits colored cyan.
 We observe that the CEs generated to explain the BCE detector align well with our expectation.
 The proposed method transforms the anomalies into ones without changing the color, or their color is changed to cyan without changing the digit.
 Both modifications are minimal alterations of the anomaly, transforming its appearance to normality in two distinct ways.
-The CEs of the HSC method also mostly correspond to normal samples, as expected.
-However, in some cases both the color and the digit is changed, resulting in unnecessary changes.
-We found that this behavior represents a local optimum of the objective of our method, highlighting the inherent difficulty of the unsupervised generation of CEs for AD.
-The CEs created to explain the DSVDD detector perform the least effectively.
-They tend to appear normal for one concept but often fail for the other concept.
-This behavior may be attributed to DSVDD's limited ability to detect anomalies, when compared with the more competitive BCE and HSC detectors, which have the advantage of having access to OE.
+The CEs of HSC also correspond to normal samples.
+However, in one case, both the color and the digit is changed, resulting in unnecessary changes.
+We found that this behavior represents a local optimum of the proposed objective, highlighting the inherent difficulty of the unsupervised generation of CEs.
+The CEs created to explain the DSVDD detector perform least effectively.
+They appear normal for one concept but often fail for the other.
+This behavior may be attributed to DSVDD's limited ability to detect anomalies.
+See \appendixLimitations for details.

-\paragraph{MNIST} In Figures \ref{fig:cf_mnist_single} and \ref{fig:cf_mnist_double}, a single digit (seven) or multiple digits (eight and nine) are considered normal, respectively.
-When the single digit seven is considered normal, the CEs of BCE and HSC are meaningful: the anomalies are transformed into distinct variations of seven.
-As expected, the CEs of DSVDD are generally of worse quality, sometimes resulting in mere reconstructions of the original anomalous images.
-Notably, when both the digits eight and nine are considered normal, some anomalies are turned into eights, and others into nines.
-This observation confirms our hypothesis that the proposed method can correctly reveal diverse notations of normality in multifaceted normal data.
+\paragraph{MNIST.} In Figure \ref{fig:cf_mnist_single}, a seven is considered normal.
+The CEs of BCE and HSC are meaningful: the anomalies are transformed into plausible variations of seven.
+Since the normal class consists of a single, monochromatic digit, the generator primarily learns to manipulate the presence or absence of the horizontal bar characteristic of a seven to distinguish between concepts.
+Therefore, the CEs indicate that the detectors do not heavily rely on the horizontal bar to rate anomalousness properly.